 That’s why seeing how people behave when they visit your store, staying in touch with them and building meaningful relationships is essential – and hard.

-A CRM system that stores and sorts all customer data in a usable way and enables communication makes up for the missing face-to-face contact with customers on a daily basis.
+A CRM software that stores and sorts all customer data in a usable way and enables communication makes up for the missing face-to-face contact with customers on a daily basis.